 - Instructors to upload i>grader polling data directly from i>grader into their Trunk course

-To learn more about the Trunk i>clicker tool, see the Instructor Guide (PDF) or contact us.
+To learn more about the Trunk i>clicker tool, see the Instructor Guide (PDF) or contact us for a consultation.

 ***Note: Student clickers at Tufts University School of Medicine (TUSM) are already linked with student IDs.
 For more information, contact firstname.lastname@example.org.